Jurgen Vrapi: Early career

-Vrapi started his youth career at age of 13 at KF Tirana Reserves and Academy in 2011.
+Vrapi started his youth career aged 13 at KF Tirana Reserves and Academy in 2011.
 In the 2016–17 season he played for the under-19 side 11 matches and made 3 appearances for KF Tirana B in the 2016–17 Albanian Second Division.
 In February 2017 he moved abroad at Croatian side Lokomotiva Zagreb.

-Tirana

 Dinamo Tirana

 On 29 August 2018, fellow capital club Dinamo Tirana signed Vrapi on a one-year contract.

 International career

 Vrapi received his first call up to the Albania national under-19 team by coach Altin Lala for the friendly tournament Roma Caput Mundi in Rome, Italy between 8–13 March 2015 against Malta U-19, Wales U-19 and Italy U-19.
 He was called up again to the Albania under-19 almost 1 year later by coach Arjan Bellaj for the next friendly tournament Roma Caput Mundi from 29 February–4 March 2016.